nih-cfde/training-and-engagement/docs/General-Tutorials/Sphinx_Tutorial.md

     Python 3.7.4
     ```

-    If Python is not installed, you can download from [here](https://www.python.org/downloads/).

-    To install [Sphinx](https://www.sphinx-doc.org/en/master/usage/quickstart.html), we will use `pip` which is a python package installer.
+    To install [Sphinx](https://www.sphinx-doc.org/en/master/usage/installation.html), we will use `pip` which is a python package installer.

     Open `command prompt` for Windows and type the following code: